What is Holy Basil (Tulsi)? An Incredible Healing Herb

 3. One tablespoon sliced fresh ginger

-I like to use a glass teapot with a built-in strainer, as I always make loose leaf teas.
+I prefer using a glass teapot with a built-in strainer, as I always brew loose-leaf teas.
 Tea bags simply aren’t as potent as bulk or fresh herbs.
 I love being able to add as much of the herb as I like to create unique blends.
-And when we are using herbs as medicine, tea bags aren’t offering medicinal doses.
+And when we use herbs as medicine, tea bags don’t offer medicinal doses.
 I digress.

-Add your herbs to your tea pot and pour over your hot water (160 to 175° F).
+Add your herbs to your teapot and pour over your hot water (160°F to 175°F).
 Steep for 5 to 10 minutes and then enjoy.

-I recommend Tusli as one of the six healing herbs if you are starting a medicine garden.
+I recommend Tulsi as one of the six healing herbs if you are starting a medicine garden.

-The most common variety of Tulsi sold and grown in the United States is the Africanum variety, also known as the temperate Tulsi.
-Being a plant that loves to grow in a hot climate, this variety of Tulsi does well in our more temperate areas.
+The most common variety of tulsi sold and grown in the United States is the Ocimum africanum variety, also known as the temperate tulsi.
+Being a plant that thrives in hot climates, this variety of tulsi does well in our more temperate regions.
 However, this variety, though very potent in scent and flavor, is the least medicinal.

-We also grow Krishna (Ocimum tenuiflorum), Rama (Ocimum tenuiflorum) and Vana (Ocimum gratissiumu) at Wild Moon.
-These varieties are said to be harder to grow in temperate zones, but being in zone 6a, we successfully grew all 4 varieties, and they thrive when they have good quality soul and plenty of soil amendments such as horse and chicken manure mixed into the soil before transplanting.
+I also grow Krishna (O. tenuiflorum), Rama (O. tenuiflorum), and Vana (O. gratissimum).
+These varieties are reportedly more challenging to grow in temperate zones, but being in Zone 6a, I successfully cultivated all four varieties.
+They thrive when they have good-quality soil and plenty of soil amendments, such as horse and chicken manure mixed into the soil before transplanting.

-All varieties can be started indoors in the late winter to early spring and then transplanted after last frost.
+All varieties can be started indoors in late winter to early spring and then transplanted after the last frost.
 All varieties prefer full sun.
-Strictly Medicinal offers high quality Tulsi seeds.
-They remind you that Tulsi seeds are light germinated and benefit from being held up to the sun for a few minutes before planting.
+Strictly Medicinal offers high-quality tulsi seeds.

 Tulsi is an annual in more temperate climates.
-If you live in a cooler climate, you can try growing her in a pot and bringing her in for the winter if you have a sunny south facing home for her.
-If not, you can simply save her seeds and re-plant each year, which is what I like to do.
+If you live in a cooler climate, consider growing it in a pot and bringing it indoors for the winter, provided you have a sunny, south-facing window available.
+If not, you can simply save the seeds and replant each year, which is what I like to do.

-I like to harvest Tulsi both before and during the flowering stage.
-Tulsi will provide 2 to 3 harvests before it’s time to let her fully flower and then seed.
-Tulsi is an incredible pollinator food.
-She is always full of bees and butterflies from the time she flowers to the end of the season.
-For that reason, I like to grow more than I need for medicine, simply to share her with our winged garden friends.
+I like to harvest tulsi both before and during the flowering stage.
+Tulsi will provide two to three harvests before it’s time to let the plant fully flower and then seed.
+Tulsi is an incredible pollinator food; it is always full of bees and butterflies from the time it flowers to the end of the season.

-To dry, I will either hang a small bunch upside down or I will lay her out on a drying rack to air dry.
+To dry, I will either hang a small bunch upside down or I will lay the leaves out on a drying rack to air dry.
 You can also dehydrate at a very low temperature (only in an actual dehydrator, not an oven).
-When drying herbs, you want to ensure they are not in direct sunlight and have plenty of airflow.
-Bag or jar up your dried leaves and flowers to use all year long.
+When drying herbs, ensure they are not exposed to direct sunlight and have sufficient airflow.
+Store your dried leaves and flowers in a bag or jar for year-round use.

 Learn more about drying herbs for tea.

 I have a feeling that once you grow Tulsi for the first time, you will make a permanent place for her in your garden.
-She is a valuable medicine and garden ally for certain.
+She is a valuable medicine and garden ally!

+Cautions: In animal studies, it had an infertility effect, so use during pregnancy is not recommended, just in case.
 As with any herb or supplement that is new to you, use your discretion.
-It is possible to be allergic to any herb or food so pay attention to how you feel after taking any new herb, including Tulsi.
-I am not a doctor and nothing in this article is medical advice.
+It is possible to be allergic to any herb or food, so pay attention to how you feel after taking any new herb, including tulsi.

 About The Author